A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 ^ Wondering when is the best time to visit Epcot Food and Wine Festival?
 Weekdays are best, as weekends tend to see more locals.
 Crowds become heavier as the day progresses, especially after 2pm.
 I find it best to avoid the first week of the festival in September and prefer to visit towards the end of October and first weeks of November, when weather is cooler.
 Regardless of when you attend, you must expect long lines and consider it a bonus when you find a short one.

-^ Although no passport is required to travel around the world at Epcot, pick up your free Marketplace Discovery Passport for a fun way to prove you went, you saw, you ate and you conquered this enormous food feast.
-Introduced in 2010, available at the Festival Center or any of the merchandise shops, it features all the marketplace menus plus a convenient festival guide.
-In 2016 the stamps were replaced with fun stickers (which are already in the book so you can place yourself at each marketplace and not hold up the line).
+^ Although no passport is required to travel around the world at Epcot, pick up your free Festival Passport for a fun way to prove you went, you saw, you ate and you conquered this enormous food feast.
+Introduced in 2010, available at the Festival Center, merchandise shops, and some of the marketplaces, it features all the marketplace menus plus a convenient festival guide.
+In 2016, the passport stamps were replaced with fun stickers (which are already in the book) so you can place yourself at each marketplace as you visit.
 Don’t forget to check off what you ordered.
 Your memory may get fuzzy by the end of the day after all those adult beverages.

 2. GO WITH FRIENDS